Personalhomeman/pushy/README.md

 }
 ```

-Again, it's important to note that the returned `Future` supports listeners; waiting for each individual push notification is inefficient in practice, and most users will be better serverd by adding a listener to the `Future` instead of blocking until it completes.
+Again, it's important to note that the returned `CompletableFuture` supports listeners; waiting for each individual push notification is inefficient in practice, and most users will be better serverd by adding a listener to the `CompletableFuture` instead of blocking until it completes.
 As an example:

 ```java
 sendNotificationFuture.addListener(future -> {